Trump ramps up voter fraud claim, digs in against women accusers

 "Despite this overwhelming evidence, claims that voter fraud is rampant consistently garner media attention, because perceived threats to electoral integrity — even those with no basis in fact — frighten voters by striking at the core of our democracy," Brennan Center counsel Jennifer Clark wrote in a blog last month.

-Trump supporter Steve King, a Republican congressman from Iowa, was pressed Monday on CNN about whether Trump was making an unsubstantiated claim in saying the election would be illegitimate.
+"He knows he's losing and is trying to blame that on the system.
+This is what losers do," Mook told reporters.
+"It’s not true.
+The system is not rigged."

-"I wouldn't say it's completely unsubstantiated," King said.
-"Partially unsubstantiated - I would agree with that."
+The RealClearPolitics average of national opinion polls put Clinton currently leading Trump by 5.5 percentage points, at 47.7 percent support to his 42.5 percent.

-Trump's campaign has been struggled with sexual misconduct allegations from several women since a 2005 videotape emerged on Oct.
+Trump's campaign has been struggling with sexual misconduct allegations from several women since a 2005 videotape emerged on Oct.
 7 showing him boasting about groping and making other unwanted sexual advances on women.

 "Can't believe these totally phony stories, 100% made up by women (many already proven false) and pushed big time by press, have impact!"
 Trump said in another Twitter post on Monday.